pmlmodelling/ncplot/README.md

 where vars is either a string representing a variable or a list of variables.

-If you want to plot xarray datasets, firest import the xarray accessor, then plot in a similar way to xarray's built in plotting method:
+If you want to plot xarray datasets dataarrays, first import the xarray accessor, then plot in a similar way to xarray's built in plotting method:

 ```sh